mrocklin/blog/_posts/work/2012-11-10-GeneratingBLAS-PreliminaryResults.md

 END
 {% endhighlight %}

-This solution uses the general solve `GESV` routine in place of the specialized `POSV` for symmetric positive definite matrices.
+This solution uses the `GESV` routine for general matrices in place of the specialized `POSV` for symmetric positive definite matrices.
 Which is best?
 In this case `POSV` is likely faster because it is able to use faster algorithms due to the symmetric positive definite assumption.
 After looking at both possibilities we choose it.

 For large matrix expressions the number of possible computations may stop us from inspecting all possible solutions.
 How can we ensure that the best solution is in the first few?